Towny-Network/Worldshop/README.md

 - **Branching Strategy**: Create development branches from issues.
 Each branch should be named after the corresponding issue for clarity and organization.
 - **Issue Weighting**: Weight issues using Fibonacci story points (1, 2, 3, 5, 8, 13, 21, etc.) to estimate their complexity and effort required.

-### Testing

-**//TODO: Temporary guidelines for testing.
-Testing not implemented yet**

-- Run tests with: `npm test`
-- Add new tests for any new features or bug fixes.

 ### Pull Request Process

 1. Ensure all tests pass.
-1. Submit a pull request from your feature branch to the main branch.
+1. Submit a pull request from your feature branch to the develop branch.
 1. Include a detailed description of the changes and link to the relevant issue.
 1. Request a review from at least one team member.